redux-definitions/redux-definitions/README.md

 Takes an Entity and adds it to the collection.
 Warning will be logged if an entity with the `id` already exists.

 `update(payload: Entity)`
 Takes an Entity and updates it in the collection.
-Warning will be logged if an entity with the `id` did not exist.
+Entity is not added unless an entity with the `id` already exist.

 `upsert(payload: Entity)`
 Takes an Entity and updates it in the collection.
 The entity will be added if an entity with the `id` does not exist.